apache/superset/superset-frontend/temporary_superset_ui/superset-ui/plugins/superset-ui-plugins/README.md

 In the future, we plan to have a template for new repository or generator for everybody to setup a single plugin repository easily on his/her own.
 This way anybody can create and publish a Superset plugin.
-If some third-party plugins become really good, we can consider merging into this repo later.
+If a third-party plugin becomes really good, we can consider merging into this repo later.

 ## Packages